 • Join two accomplished organists as they investigate a selection of Oxford’s beautiful college chapels, with an emphasis on their distinguished organs

-• Experience recitals on a variety of instruments, including the exceptional organ created for St John’s in 2008, and the Victorian organ at Blenheim Palace
+• Experience recitals on a variety of instruments, including the ‘Father’ Willis organ at Oxford Town Hall and the exceptional organ created for St John’s in 2008

 • Attend choral services at Magdalen and New College